Syria: The story of the conflict

-The conflict is now more than just a battle between those for or against President Assad.
-It has acquired sectarian overtones, pitching the country's Sunni majority against the president's Shia Alawite sect, and drawn in neighbouring countries and world powers.
-The rise of the jihadist groups, including Islamic State, has added a further dimension.
+The conflict is now more than just a battle between those for or against Mr Assad.
+It has acquired sectarian overtones, pitching the country's Sunni majority against the president's Shia Alawite sect, and drawn in regional and world powers.
+The rise of the jihadist group Islamic State (IS) has added a further dimension.

 3. War crimes

-A UN commission of inquiry, investigating alleged human rights violations since March 2011, has evidence that those on both sides of the conflict have committed war crimes - including murder, torture, rape and enforced disappearances.
-Government and rebel forces have also been accused by investigators of using civilian suffering - such as blocking access to food, water and health services - as a method of war.
+A UN commission of inquiry has evidence that all parties to the conflict have committed war crimes - including murder, torture, rape and enforced disappearances.
+They have also been accused of using civilian suffering - such as blocking access to food, water and health services through sieges - as a method of war.

-In February 2014, a UN Security Council resolution demanded all parties end the "indiscriminate employment of weapons in populated areas".
-Since then, activists say, more than 6,000 civilians have been killed by barrel bombs dropped by government aircraft on rebel-held areas.
-The UN says in some instances, civilian gatherings have been deliberately targeted, constituting massacres.
+The UN Security Council has demanded all parties end the indiscriminate use of weapons in populated areas, but civilians continue to die in their thousands.
+Many have been killed by barrel bombs dropped by government aircraft on gatherings in rebel-held areas - attacks which the UN says may constitute massacres.

-Islamic State has also been accused by the UN of waging a campaign of terror in northern and eastern Syria.
-It has inflicted severe punishments on those who transgress or refuse to accept its rule, including hundreds of public executions and amputations.
+IS has also been accused by the UN of waging a campaign of terror.
+It has inflicted severe punishments on those who transgress or refuse to accept its rules, including hundreds of public executions and amputations.
 Its fighters have also carried out mass killings of rival armed groups, members of the security forces and religious minorities, and beheaded hostages, including several Westerners.

 4. Chemical weapons

-Hundreds of people were killed in August 2013 after rockets filled with the nerve agent sarin were fired at several agricultural districts around Damascus.
-Western powers, outraged by the attack, said it could only have been carried out by Syria's government.
-The regime and its ally Russia blamed rebels.
+Hundreds of people were killed in August 2013 after rockets filled with the nerve agent sarin were fired at several suburbs of Damascus.
+Western powers said it could only have been carried out by Syria's government, but the government blamed rebel forces.

-Facing the prospect of US military intervention, President Assad agreed to the complete removal or destruction of Syria's chemical weapons arsenal as part of a joint mission led by the UN and the Organisation for the Prohibition of Chemical Weapons (OPCW).
-The destruction of chemical agents and munitions was completed a year later.
+Facing the prospect of US military intervention, President Assad agreed to the complete removal and destruction of Syria's chemical weapons arsenal.

 5. Humanitarian crisis